Happy Birthday, America!

 While the Declaration of Independence is not a Christian document and the Constitution only has one direct reference to God “in the year of our Lord” Baylor University history professor Thomas S. Kidd argues that religion played a much larger role in influencing the ideas and principles that became bedrocks of the nation.
 In an interview with U.S. News, Kidd discussed the role religion played during the Revolutionary era.
 Kidd says, “It’s there in ideas that help to motivate and unite the Revolution, most importantly the idea that all men are created equal that [Thomas] Jefferson articulates in the Declaration of Independence.”
 The founding fathers trusted in God and that played a huge role in the foundation of this country. –Lesli White, beliefnet

 This is truly a unique and great nation.
-Question is, can we keep it?
+Question is, “Have we finally gone beyond the pale?
+Can God still “Bless America?””

 Exploring Scripture~because it matters-it really does!